 3. Activity Monitoring and Auditing

 AAM can track user activity within applications, such as login attempts, data access levels, and file downloads.
+This function aligns closely with the monitoring activities typically handled by a security operations center (SOC) team, which detects and addresses potential threats in real time.
 Then, it compiles the information and creates a detailed audit.

 With activity monitoring, you can detect suspicious or authorized behavior easily.
 You can also know if unusual access attempts or unauthorized data downloads occur.
 As a result, you can identify and address potential security threats promptly.